-High level settings can cause the internal analogue circuitry to distort and clip the waveforms - use this feature to add further sonic interest to the sound.
+High level settings can cause the signals in the analogue circuitry to distort - use this feature to add further sonic interest to the sound.
 For a cleaner sound use low to moderate levels.
 You can use the oscilloscope feature to monitor the waveforms to see if they are clipping.